rvl-lab-utoronto/rvl-lab-utoronto.github.io/public/assets/project-assets/pages/autonomous-robots.md

 themes at RVL is to work together with scientists to enable robust autonomous robots that collect useful environmental data on behalf of, or together with, scientists.

-> We want to enable fully autonomous robots to collect data like scientists would.
+> We want to enable fully autonomous robots to collect environmental data and samples like scientists would.

 The areas and volumes these robots are tasked to inspect are too vast to cover exhaustively, so a major challenge in retrieving relevant sensor data is to enable informed sensing in physical space.